 You may also choose to download additional themes in the second tab (Add/remove) as well.

 Change the default GNOME wallpaper (which comes with Cinnamon) to something you like.
-This guide uses Cinnamon logo wallpaper from cinnamon-look.org.
+This guide uses the Cinnamon logo wallpaper from cinnamon-look.org.

 If all goes well, your desktop should look like this.

 Cinnamon is a modern and easy-to-use desktop for new users.
 And with the flexibility of Arch Linux and Cinnamon at its core, this combo can be ideal for many users who like Cinnamon desktop (mainly Linux Mint) but want Arch Linux with it.
-I hope this guide helps you to setup up your Cinnamon box with Arch Linux.
+I hope this guide helps you set up your Cinnamon box with Arch Linux.